Steven-ErHU/ErHUHome/Markdown  - Basic Syntaxx.md

----
-layout: default
-title: Basic Syntax
+# Basic Syntax

-description: The Markdown elements outlined in John Gruber's design document.
+The Markdown elements outlined in John Gruber's design document.
-last_modified_at: 2018-08-01
----

-{% include syntax.html type="basic" syntax-id="overview" %}

-{% include syntax.html type="basic" syntax-id="headings" %}

-{% include syntax.html type="basic" syntax-id="paragraphs" %}

-{% include syntax.html type="basic" syntax-id="line-breaks" %}

-{% include syntax.html type="basic" syntax-id="emphasis" %}

-{% include syntax.html type="basic" syntax-id="blockquotes" %}

-{% include syntax.html type="basic" syntax-id="lists" %}

-{% include syntax.html type="basic" syntax-id="code" %}

-{% include syntax.html type="basic" syntax-id="horizontal-rules" %}

-{% include syntax.html type="basic" syntax-id="links" %}

-{% include syntax.html type="basic" syntax-id="images" %}

-{% include syntax.html type="basic" syntax-id="escaping-characters" %}

----
-title: Overview
+## Overview
-syntax-id: overview
-api: "no"
----

 Nearly all Markdown applications support the basic syntax outlined in John Gruber's original design document.
 There are minor variations and discrepancies between Markdown processors — those are noted inline wherever possible.